JuanGonzalezCaminero/QR-based_Polynomial_Regression/README.md

 * The x coordinates of the points, in a column vector.
 * The y coordinates of the points, in a column vector.
-* THe degree of the polynomial we want to approximate the points with.
+* The degree of the polynomial we want to approximate the points with.

 The return value will be a vector of length the chosen degree which contains the coefficients of the polynomial.